Notes on the Geography of The West Bank: Hebron 2: the New City

 Money was in short supply, but prices were high and families grew inexorably.
 Additions were built without benefit of architect.

-Concrete blocks like these were stacked up to separate Palestinian from Israeli areas.
+Concrete blocks like these were stacked up by the Israelis to increase their control over the city.

-The Palestinians themselves didn't do their cities many favors, however.
+The Palestinians themselves didn't do their cities many favors, either.
 One company had the rights to erect pole signs at the entrances to all major West Bank cities.
-On the approach to Hebron, the Marlboro Man helps fight population growth in his own special way.
+On the approach to Hebron, the Marlboro Man helped fight population growth in his own special way.

 The pole is a two-facer.
 Here the view is north, towards Hebron's outskirts and the town of Halhul.

-Meanwhile there is Kiryat Arba.
-Shortly after the 1967 war, Israeli fundamentalists nudged and pushed the government of Israel into allowing them to establish this settlement, now a town of some 6,500 people.
-It was for these people, plus the couple of hundred settlers who lived in the Old City, that the Israelis refused to return control of the Old City to the Palestinian Authority.
+Shortly after the 1967 war, Israeli fundamentalists nudged and pushed the government of Israel into allowing them to establish Kiryat Arba, now a town of some 6,500 people.
+It was for these people, plus the few settlers who lived in the Old City, that the Israelis refused to return control of the Old City to the Palestinian Authority.

 Few Hebronites enter Kiryat Arba, although some work in it.
 It's probably a good thing, for the sight of lawns like these would be almost an incitement in itself.
 Kiryat Arba, in short, has piped water, while the people in Hebron often do not.